brunobord/meso-conlang/language.md

 ### Verbs

-There's no conjugation for verbs (no singular/plural, tense, etc.).
+There's no conjugation for verbs (no singular/plural, tense, mode, etc.).

-The two main important verbs, `si` and `sin` respectively express the "present tense" and the "future tense" of "to see".
+We may consider that there's a *tense* element between `si` and `sin`, for example, because they respectively express the "present tense" and the "future tense" of "to see".

 ### Questions